2020–21 Iraqi Premier League

 The 2020–21 Iraqi Premier League was the 47th season of the Iraqi Premier League since its establishment in 1974.
 The season started on 25 October 2020 and ended on 28 July 2021, with the relegation play-off held on 30 July 2021.

 Al-Quwa Al-Jawiya sealed their seventh Premier League title with three matches to spare, finishing ahead of Al-Zawraa and Al-Najaf.
 Al-Quwa Al-Jawiya also won the Iraq FA Cup to become the first Iraqi club since the 2001–02 season to win the double.
 Their manager Ayoub Odisho became the most successful coach in Premier League history with four titles.

 New rules

 For the first time in the Iraqi Premier League, the Iraq Football Association decided to use head-to-head points as the first tiebreaker for teams level on points, followed by head-to-head goal difference, total goal difference, total number of wins and total goals scored.
 Also, the maximum number of substitutions in a game for each team was increased from four to five.

 Teams

-Twenty teams competed in the league – the top eighteen teams from the 2018–19 season and the two promoted teams from the 2018–19 Iraq Division One.
+Twenty teams competed in the league – the top eighteen teams from the 2018–19 season and the two promoted teams from the 2018–19 Iraqi First Division League.